guikarai/PE-LinuxONE/index.md

 In this second step, we will add the encrypted volume into the existing volume group.
 Both an encrypted volume and unencrypted volume will be part of the same volume groupe.
 ![Step2](https://github.com/guikarai/PE-LinuxONE/blob/master/images/step2.png)

+Now we will use the device as phisical volume.
+Please issue the following command:
 ```
 root@crypt06:~# pvcreate /dev/mapper/dockercrypt
   Physical volume "/dev/mapper/dockercrypt" successfully created.
 ```

+Now we will add in the volume group the new phisical device /dev/mapper/dockercrypt.
+Please issue the following command:
 ```
 root@crypt06:~# vgextend vg01 /dev/mapper/dockercrypt
   Volume group "vg01" successfully extended
 ```

+Let's check the new volume group status.
+As you can see, there is now 2 physical volume in the volume group.
 ```
 root@crypt06:~# vgs
   VG    #PV #LV #SN Attr   VSize  VFree
   vg01   2   1   0 wz--n- 49.99g <25.00g
 ```

+Checking physical volume, we can see that the encrypted new one is there aside from the initial one.
+Both part of the same volume group vg01.
 ```
 root@crypt06:~# pvs
   PV                      VG    Fmt  Attr PSize   PFree